 If you are moving to California, or have recently arrived here, you are no doubt aware that this is Earthquake Country.
-There modifications to the residence that can be done to improve safety, both inside of the home and in the structure itself.
+There are modifications to the residence that can be done to improve earthquake safety, both inside of the home and in the structure itself.
 Is your home safe in an earthquake now?
 If not, it’s always a good time to address it, as quakes are a frequent occurrence here.

 General tips and resources